WincAcademy/express-events/README.md

 # Express Events Starter

 This repository contains starter code for the Express Events exercise.
-There are two folders in this repository: `starter` and `solution`.
+There are two two types of folders in this repository: `starter` and `solution`. `starter` only contains boilerplate code for the given course exercise, while `solution` contains the entire code that solves the given problem.

 ## How to get started